HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 Now that you know how to plant grass seed in the bare spots of your lawn, you can quickly restore the appearance of your yard and fix bare or thin spots that have developed over the years.
 For all you “Visual learners,” here are some great step-by-step illustrations from WikiHow that you can also refer to.

-Unless you switch over to Artificial Grass, you should plan on seasonal patching and repair of damaged grass.
+Unless you switch to Artificial Grass, you should plan on seasonal patching and repairing damaged grass.

-Keep in mind that there may be cases in which more than patch repair will be needed.
-If most of your lawn is bare or thin, it may be time to lay down new grass seed over your entire yard.
+Remember that there may be cases in which more than patch repair is needed.
+If most of your lawn is bare or thin, it may be time to lay down new grass seed throughout your yard.

 If the problem is confined to patches, though, these instructions will help you make quick work of helping restore your lawn’s health and grow your lawn fast.